QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 + **Why** this technology can be useful for any company
 + **When** to use this solution for demos, POCs and other business scenarios

-The hands-on labs will teach you how to use Microsoft Azure Search combined with Microsoft Cognitive Services for entity recognition, image analysis, text translation and indexed search on enterprise business documents.
+The hands-on labs will teach you how to use Microsoft Azure Cognitive Search combined with Microsoft Cognitive Services for entity recognition, image analysis, text translation and indexed search on enterprise business documents.
 This approach uses Artificial Intelligence to create an advanced search experience.

 While this course focuses on Azure Cognitive Search capabilities, an in-depth course on building Bots and integrating various Azure Cognitive Services is available here - [Azure Cognitive Services Bootcamp](https://github.com/Azure/LearnAI-Bootcamp).